ronnygunawan/xbehave-specs/README.md

 </PropertyGroup>
 ```

-## 3. Write Your Scenario in XML Comment
+## 3. Write Your Scenario

+In XML comments:
 ```csharp
 using Xbehave;
 using Xbehave.Specs;